Juggling or Orbits?

 Woodworker: Another hobby that has “turned” into a small family business is woodturning.
 Working with wood a little bit each week keeps me sane in this big world of personalities.

-Film Festival Director: Since that didn’t seem like enough on my plate I also started the annual Christian Worldview Film Festival and Filmmakers Guild.
+Film Festival Director: Since that didn’t seem like enough on my plate, I also started the annual Christian Worldview Film Festival and Filmmakers Guild.

 Author: When there’s time to spare, I love to take a Pilot G2 gel pen and a pad of paper and write!
 I used to pour a lot of creative writing energy into music, and now that has shifted to the fun of writing a novel.